MirkoC/dontgogo/_posts/2015-08-11-why-dont-goto-space.md

 ## New office

-So, recently I started working in a new company.
-The guys here are serious about their work and write their own blogs, so I had no other option than to start my own.
+Recently I started working at a new company.
+The guys at the company are serious about their work and write their own blogs, so I had no other option than to start my own.
 They would sometimes say (and still do) that I'm a noob and that I should start writing about why I'm a noob and how to stop being a noob (they're not jerks as it sounds, just have their way of motivating new developers <i class="fa fa-smile-o"></i>).

-In fact, I'm not that new in developing.
-I have experience in software development for almost two years now, but I was never that crazy about standard practices in programming.
+In fact, I'm not completely green in software development.
+I've been doing it for almost two years now, but I was never that interested in learning and applying best practices in programming.
 I knew some basic stuff and programmed as best as I knew.
-But like I said, in my new firm the guys are pretty serious about their work and know a lot about developing good self commentary and readable code, and now they are forcing me to do the same.
+Since my coworkers are pretty serious about their work and know a lot about programming and building good software, now they are encouraging me to do the same.

 Through my struggles of writing a great and professional code I'll try to document everything new I learn and what I feel most of the new (or fairly new) developers don't know or don't understand,